Azure/cloud-scale-data-for-devs-guide/docs/get-started-with-java-and-cosmos-db.md

 1. Create an Azure Cosmos DB account.

-1. Create an Azure Cosmos DB Core (SQL) API database.
+1. Create an Azure Cosmos DB for NoSQL database.

 1. Create the pet-supplies container.